PD Dr. Stefania Degaetano-Ortlieb

-I’m also a Member of the Collaborative Research Center (SFB 1102) Information Density and Linguistic Encoding working in Project B1 on Information Density and Scientific Literacy in English: Synchronic and Diachronic Perspectives, where we investigate linguistic densification in the evolution of scientific writing in English (17th century to present).
+I’m a Principal Investigator with Elke Teich in the Collaborative Research Center (SFB 1102) Information Density and Linguistic Encoding for Project B1 on Information Density in Englisch Scientific Writing: A Diachronic Perspective, where we investigate register formation and linguistic densification in the evolution of scientific writing in English (17th century to present).

 Universität des Saarlandes

 Berufsinformationstag des Deutsch-Französischen Gymnasiums in Saarbrücken: "Was studiert man im Master Translation Science and Technology und wie sind die Berufsaussichten?
 Alle Infos in dieser Präsentation!